 Walk-in coolers benefit small farmers by extending produce shelf life and maintaining quality for consumers.
-For example, Haydn Christensen at Bayberry Fresh grows cherry tomatoes during the summer and harvests about 10 crates each day at the height of the season.
+For example, Haydn Christensen at Colorado Fresh Farms grows cherry tomatoes during the summer and harvests about 10 crates each day at the height of the season.
 He only delivers a few times a week and needs a space to keep the tomatoes fresh for delivery.
 A DIY walk-in cooler allows him to do that.

 Walk-in coolers also give small farmers a competitive edge on larger producers.
 Huge farms have to harvest less ripe produce and store it before transporting it to the consumer.
 By the time it gets to the customer, it’s older and less flavorful.

 Since markets for small farmers tend to be closer, farmers don’t have to worry about long traveling timelines.
 They can harvest ripe, tastier produce, and offer it to the consumer.

 Of course, busy farmers may need to set the produce aside for a few hours or a day before delivering it.
 In this case, keeping produce in a warm greenhouse or garage just doesn’t suffice.
 The heat wilts greens and herbs and can cause fruit to split or rot.
 Furthermore, good agricultural practices may require a separate space for food storage to achieve food safety standards.

 A simple DIY walk-in cooler can store produce for the few days or hours that farmers need to bridge before getting produce to the consumer.

 Since they are simple and cheap to build, walk-in coolers are one of the best options for small growers.
 Haydn showed us his recently built cooler to give us an idea of what it takes to build one.

 Size a cooler with room to grow, but not too far in advance